Suspicious Email

 CONTENT:

-• Is the sender asking me to click on a link or open an attachment to avoid a negative consequence, or to gain something of value?
+• Is the sender asking me to urgently click on a link or open an attachment to avoid a negative consequence, or the link or attachment is odd or illogical?

-• Is the email out of the ordinary, or does it have bad grammar or spelling errors?
+• Is the email out of the ordinary?

 • Do I have an uncomfortable gut feeling about the sender’s request to open an attachment or click a link?